This article was written by Kyle Ohman.

-- Away From the Basket: If you are out away from the basket and your defender has good positioning, you are going to want to try to use a swim move or a spin move to get past them.
-The key for this type of move is to not let them make solid first contact with you.
+- Away From the Basket: If you are out away from the basket and your defender has good positioning, you will want to try to use a swim move or a spin move to get past them.
+The key to this type of move is not to let them make solid first contact with you.
 Fake one way to get them to shift, and then make your move past them the other direction.

-- Inside Position: If for some reason you have inside position when the shot goes up, treat it just like a defensive box out.
+- Inside Position: If, for some reason, you have an inside position when the shot goes up, treat it just like a defensive box out.

 - Locate the Ball

-- The player that is able to locate the ball first is going to be at and advantage and will be able to make the first move to the ball.
-So it is important that you are able to quickly locate the ball as it comes off of the rim.
+- The player that can locate the ball first will be at an advantage and will be able to make the first move to the ball.
+So it is important that you can quickly locate the ball as it comes off the rim.

 - Release to the Ball

-- If you are in a defensive box out, it is important that you don't wait for the ball to drop down to you.
-As soon as you locate the ball off of the rim, you need to release from your box out and go pursue the ball.
+- If you are in a defensive box out, don’t wait for the ball to drop down to you.
+As soon as you locate the ball off the rim, you need to release from your box and pursue the ball.

-- Depending on where and what type of shot is taken, the ball is going to have a higher percentage of bouncing off the rim either; long, short, hard, or soft.
+- Depending on where and what type of shot is taken, the ball will have a higher percentage of bouncing off the rim either; long, short, hard, or soft.

 - Misses from the wing and corner areas have a higher percentage of bouncing off the rim long.

 - Be willing to pursue the ball out of your area.
-Rebounds are not always going to drop right into the spot that you are boxing out at, you need to go pursue the ball when it is out of area.
+Rebounds are not always going to drop right into the spot you are boxing out at; you need to pursue the ball when it is out of area.

 - Highest Point